cckolon/cckolon.github.io/index.md

 ---
 layout: default
 title: Carl Kolon
-image: /assets/media/sobc.jpg
+image: /assets/media/goldengate.jpg
 description: Welcome to my site!
 ---

-I'm a Submarine Officer in the US Navy, currently working in Norfolk, Virginia.
+I'm a Software Engineer Intern at [Vannevar Labs](https://www.vannevarlabs.com/), currently working in San Francisco.
+For 5 years I was a Submarine Officer in the US Navy.
 At the US Naval Academy, I was a [Trident Scholar](https://www.usna.edu/TridentProgram/index.php) in Math.
 This is my personal website.
-Obviously, nothing posted here represents the opinions of the Navy or DoD.

 ![In San Francisco](/assets/media/goldengate.jpg){: .center-image}

-I've done a lot of math work at the Naval Academy.
+I did a lot of math work at the Naval Academy.
 [You can read about it here](research.html).
 The main topic of my research is the stability of mathematical swarm models.

 ![contact](assets/media/contact.png)